Under The Scarf Synopsis

 Mehrin, like any other teenage girl, tries to navigate her way through high school.
 Once the scarf is on, she’s deemed a stereotype.
-This film is one of four short social impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.
+Under The Scarf is one of four short social impact documentaries co-produced by GlobalGirl Media + Women’s Voices Now, summer 2018.

 Cheyenne Williams is a rising junior at Hollywood High School and is in the New Media Academy (NMA).
 Cheyenne participated in SkillsUSA’s TV production film competition.
 She plays the role of “Harem Girl” in the play, Aladdin, at the Madrid Theatre.